sportlive18/MPD-URL-CONVERTER/README.md

 # 🔐 DRM URL Converter

-A clean, client-side web tool to convert between a **ClearKey DRM manifest URL** and its individual components (stream URL, Key ID, DRM Key).
-No data leaves your browser.
+A clean, client-side web tool to convert between a **ClearKey DRM manifest URL** and its individual components (stream URL, Key ID, DRM Key) to any network stream playable

 ## ✨ Features